bachmeb/jboss-local/docs/eap/7.0.0/linux/ubuntu.md

 ## References
 * http://blog.eisele.net/2015/11/getting-started-with-eap-7-alpha-and.html

 In this tutorial $DEV refers to /home/bachmeb/DEV on my system.
-For consistency, you can choose any folder you like to be your DEV folder.
+For consistency, you can choose any directory you like to be your DEV directory.

 ##### Download and install Java JDK 1.8
 * https://github.com/bachmeb/java-jdk/